 Many people consider proving fault in a rear-end crash an afterthought.
 They assume the rear driver caused the crash, and that proving this will be easy.
 While the rear driver is at fault in most cases, it takes convincing evidence to prove it.

-To win a third-party auto insurance claim after a rear-end accident, we must show the at-fault driver acted negligently and demonstrate how this led to your accident and injuries.
+To win a third-party auto insurance claim after a rear-end accident, we must show that the at-fault driver acted negligently and how this led to your accident and injuries.
 Some of the most common careless, reckless, and unreasonable mistakes drivers make that lead to these accidents include:

 - Speeding, or driving too fast for conditions;

 - Following too closely, or too closely in wet or slick conditions;

 - Drunk driving or driving while under the influence of drugs;

 - Texting during a car accident or engaging in other distractions while driving.